-Based on the community feedback, we provided an extra option of open evaluations to let the community validate artifacts which are publicly available at GitHub, GitLab, BitBuckets, etc, report issues and help the authors fix them.
-Note, that at the end, these artifacts still go through traditional evaluation process via AE committee.
+Based on the community feedback, we provided an extra option of open evaluations to let the community validate artifacts which are publicly available at GitHub, GitLab, BitBuckets, etc, report issues and help authors fix them.
+Note, that in the end, these artifacts still go through traditional evaluation process via the AE committee.
 We successfully validated at ADAPT'16 and CGO/PPoPP'17 AE!

-Therefore, we strongly suggest to use portable workflow frameworks with unified JSON API such as Collective Knowledge (CK) to reduce evaluators' burden.
-It helps automate and unify your experiments, plug in different compilers, benchmarks, data sets, tools, predictive models to your workflows, and unify aggregation and visualization of results.
-Please, check out this CGO'17 article from the University of Cambridge ("Software Prefetching for Indirect Memory Accesses") with CK-based experimental workflow which won distinguished artifact award:
+That's why we collaborate with ACM to unify packing and sharing of artifacts as reusable and customizable components using Collective Knowledge framework (see ACM announcement).
+CK helps automate and unify your experiments, plug in different compilers, benchmarks, data sets, tools, predictive models to your workflows, and unify aggregation and visualization of results.
+Please, check out this CGO'17 article from the University of Cambridge ("Software Prefetching for Indirect Memory Accesses") with CK-based experimental workflow which won a distinguished artifact award:

 Furthermore, if you have your artifacts already publicly available at the time of submission, you may profit from the "public review" option, where you are engaged directly with the community to discuss, evaluate and use your software.
 See such examples here (search for "example of public evaluation").